dukeboard/dukeboard.github.io/_site/doc/DOC.md

 	* node.name : allows to associate a node name with the runtime
 	* node.bootstrap : allows to give an initial bootstrap model (.json,.kev.kevs accepted)
+	* o or offline : allows to put Kevoree in offline mode

 Reminder, bootstrap option must be before the -jar option.